-Speed of your website is paramount.
-In fact, speed is now a ranking factor in SEO (Search Engine Optimisation).
-It will also affect the likelihood that someone will not only stay on your website but also buy from you.
+The speed of your website is paramount.
+In fact, web speed is now a ranking factor in SEO (Search Engine Optimisation).
+Web speed will also affect the likelihood that someone will not only stay on your website but also buy from you.

 Let’s keep this simple.
 Have you ever landed on a website, which has taken more than a few seconds to load?
 I bet most of you decided to leave and try another site almost immediately.

-Here is a list of three areas you can look at to improve the speed on your site and our recommended tools to help you along the way:
+Here is a list of three areas you can look at to improve your web speed and our recommended tools to help you along the way:

 TinyPNG is an great bit of kit, which gives you guys twenty images for free!.
 It uses smart lossless compression techniques to reduce the file size of your PNG files.
 The plus is the images look exactly the same and they’re much smaller in size.
 The benefit of this being smaller files are much quicker to load!
 Winner!